shiv2398/Convex_optimization/README.md

 # Convex_optimization
-* We can't show our working algorithm before its approval
+NOte- We can't show our working algorithm before its approval

 <h1 align="center">Experiments On Testing Function</h1>